I See Seaweed: Recording

-I See Seaweeed is the first Drones album to feature Steve Hesketh on keyboards, who would go on to become a permanent member, appearing in the band's follow-up album Feelin Kinda Free.
+I See Seaweed is the first Drones album to feature Steve Hesketh on keyboards, who would go on to become a permanent member, appearing in the band's follow-up album Feelin Kinda Free.
 It would also be the last appearance of Mike Noga on a Drones album, who would go on to focus more on his solo career, being replaced by original Drones drummer Chris Strybosch the following year.

 The album was recorded inside a disused, "demountable" classroom from the 1960s that Liddiard had renovated for "ten grand" (it would subsequently be converted into a kitchen).
 He said: "It’s big, 11 by nine metres, hardwood floor, the ceiling’s about 3.5m tall and there’s windows down both sides – a lot of glass and shiny surfaces.
 We renovated that up [...] we bought a bunch of cheap and nasty velvet curtains off eBay and threw a Persian rug or two in there and it ended up sounding really good.
 It was a big open space and we all went in there with the amps, or sometimes set them up outside under the house, or in a bedroom nearby.
 We would all sit in the room with cans around the drums, and most of the singing is live so it’s feeding into the drum mics and vice versa, otherwise it’s all isolated".
 The sessions marked the first time that the band engineered their own sessions in a "group effort".
 Liddiard compared their use of noise on the album to the "sound of a car crash", saying: "You mimic.
 As long as the noise you’re making reflects what’s currently a noise that’s naturally out there, then I think it’s a valid noise".